pocketcalculator/bicep-templates/log-datacollection/customLog-howto.md

 ## Confirm Host and Log Details

 For this how-to, we will ingest a log that resides on a Windows virtual machine using the Azure Monitor Agent, which should be present and running on the server.
 Custom text log ingestion is supported on Linux VMs as well.
 Ensure the agent is running the latest version.
-If the VM isn't running the agent, check out the sample bicep template which deploys the agent to target machine.

 Next, identify the process that will be generating the text log file and location.
 For testing, we are using a PowerShell script called [log-generator.ps1](./log-generator.ps1) which generates a sample log file called appoutput.log in C:\logs.